Welcome to the Federal Programs Department!

 TITLE I PART A

 Title I Part A’s intent is to improve basic programs operated by Local Education Agencies [LEA].
 This funding source provides supplemental funding for resources to assist schools with high concentrations of students from low-income families to provide a high-quality education that will enable students to meet all state standards.
 Title I Part A supports schools in implementing either a school-wide program or a targeted assistance program.
 These programs must use effective methods and instructional strategies that are grounded in scientifically based research.
-All schools at SBCISD are Title I school-wide.
+All schools at Roma ISD are Title I schools.

 TITLE II PART A